Accounting → Software Development?

 I Actually Tried WordPress (And Hated It)

-Full disclosure: I did buy WordPress hosting for a year or two.
+I bought WordPress hosting for a year or two.
 Gave it a real shot.
 Tried to make a blog the "normal" way.

 Mostly hated it.

-Here's what I realized: I didn't enjoy "posting just to post."
+Here's what I realized: I didn't enjoy "posting content."
 What I actually wanted was the ability to publish random stuff myself out into the world - and own my data and opinions.
 Not be locked into a platform.

 Paying $15/month to "post content" made no sense when what I really wanted was to just... have things available on the internet.
 On my terms.
 In my control.